Questions About the Ronald McDonald House® of Rochester, Minnesota

-The House has 42 guestrooms or “bedrooms”.
+The House has 42 guestrooms.
 Each room has a queen size bed and a twin bed with a trundle bed underneath or twin bunk beds and a private bathroom.
-Each room has a closet, drawers, shelves, desk area, telephone with voicemail and all-in-one computer system (computer with webcam, TV & DVD).
+Each room also has a closet, drawers, shelves, desk area, telephone with voicemail and all-in-one computer system (computer with webcam, TV & DVD).
 We do not have a pool.
 Room occupancy is limited one room per family and five family members per room.
 We provide tours of the first floor of the Ronald McDonald House® of Rochester, Minnesota to the general public.
 Eligible families can contact us once they have arrived in Rochester to schedule a full House tour (507) 282-3955.

 Who stays with the families/kids?

-Most often it is the patient’s parent or parents.
+Guests often include the patient’s parent or parents.
 We also have siblings, grandparents, aunts, uncles, foster parents, and friends.
-Anyone who is part of the child’s support system is welcome here.
+Anyone who is part of the child’s support system is welcome!